Hager706/Ivolve_Training/ansible-labs/lab8/README.md

 ```
 4. Playbook Content
 The playbook performs the following tasks:
    -Updates the APT cache.
    -Installs MySQL Server, MySQL Client, and required dependencies.
    -Starts and enables the MySQL service.
    -Creates a MySQL user with all privileges on the ivovle database.
    -Creates the ivovle database.
    -Configures MySQL to allow remote access by modifying the bind-address  in the MySQL configuration file.
    -Restarts the MySQL service to apply changes.

 5. Run the Playbook
-when you run your playbook, Ansible will automatically use the password from .vault_pass to decrypt any Vault-encrypted files:
+when you run playbook, Ansible will automatically use the password from .vault_pass to decrypt any Vault-encrypted files:
 ```bash
 ansible-playbook playbook.yml
 ```